 Blue Shield: We have not encountered any issues specifically pertaining to HSA-eligible plans.

 Kaiser Permanente: When there is excellent communication to the employer and employees we do not encounter problems.
 It is important to provide education on how the deductible plans and the HSA work together.
-Kaiser Permanente and our preferred financial administrator for HSAs, Wells Fargo, have developed extensive training materials and marketing collateral for brokers, employers, employees and individuals.
+Kaiser Permanente has developed extensive training materials and marketing collateral for brokers, employers, employees and individuals for both our medical plans as well as the HSA administered through Kaiser Permanente.

-Sterling HSA: Pricing is imperative in an HSA plan.
-If the rates are competitive then the plan does not sell well.
+SeeChange Health: None.
+Sterling: Pricing is imperative in an HSA plan.
+If the rates are not competitive, then the HDHP plan does not sell well.
 However, we have recently seen a differential in the traditional PPO and HDHP/HSA compatible plan that is supporting considerable sales of this product.

-UnitedHealth Group: The main challenge with the HSA product is educating the consumer to take financial responsibility when receiving health services.
+UnitedHealthcare: No problems, but it is important to educate consumer on how to take financial responsibility when receiving health services.
 Most consumers are used to dealing with a health insurance company or their bank.
 The HSA product is more than the sum of its parts; it involves educating the members and encouraging them to ask financial questions when seeking and receiving health services.

 30. How has your plan changed from last year?